 Requestor Name (not required): Phone Number:

 Address: Email Address:

 Date of Request:

-Description of the information requested: (attach a dditional pages if necessary)
+Description of the information requested: (attach additional pages if necessary)

-Manner in which responsive data is to be provided:

-Inspection only Copies only Both inspection and copies
+Manner in which responsive data is to be provided: Inspection only Copies only Both inspection and copies

-The state of the s formation is necessary to mail/email the data.
-Also, contact understand the request.
+Requestor's name is optional.
+However, contact information is necessary to mail/email the data.
+Also, contact information is needed if the school district does not understand the request.
 We will not work on such a request

+until clarified.
 Inspection is free, but there is a charge for copies.
 Payment must be received before copies will be provided.

 For office use only

 Date request received: Request received by:

 Date of response: Response provided by: